SunseekerSolarCarProject/Sunseeker_app/README.md

 - Unified tabbed interface with shared menus and status bar.
 - Supports both ad-hoc graphing and CAN decoding without leaving the app.
 - Streaming CAN decoder keeps memory usage low and writes partitioned CSVs when needed.
+- Parallel CAN0/CAN1 decoding with real-time progress feedback.
 - Charting backed by Matplotlib with multiple chart types, colour maps, and export options.

 ## Getting Started